www.sl-prokeys.com

 Leveling the entire table comes after covering.
 Leveling begins with long bubble levels, but the final level is done by rolling balls to observe by eye if they come to rest correctly.
 After the table "settles" for a few weeks, some minor adjustments will almost always be required for level, especially on a carpeted floor.

 It was very enjoyable to measure out the room, and find the exact center for the base of the table.
 I knew precisely where the light would have to be hung, and tried to get the table perfectly located underneath it.
-After assembling the table and suspending the light, it appears I'm about 1/8" out of perfect lineup - or the walls are.
+After assembling the table and suspending the light, it appears I'm about 1/8" out of perfect lineup - or the wall is.

 The new Gold Crown IV has an exceptional feature: "lazy susan" style levelers.
 The feet are actually heavy castings, threaded to huge bolts which are turned to raise or lower the table.
 With the Gold Crown IV, there is a shallow "cup" under each foot which contains ball bearings.
 They're practically invisible, unless you're looking for them.